TTY : 503-823-6868

 1900 SW 4th Ave, Portland, OR 97201

-You will find information on this page about adding an accessory dwelling unit to a property, or converting a structure to a duplex.
+You will find information on this page about adding an accessory dwelling unit to a property.
 Every dwelling unit functions as a separate unit.
 They are commonly known as "mother-in-law apartments", "granny-flats" or studio apartments.

 An accessory dwelling unit (ADU) is a second dwelling unit created on a lot with a house, attached house or manufactured home.
 The second unit is created auxiliary to, and is smaller than, the main dwelling.
 ADUs can be created in a variety of ways, including conversion of a portion of an existing house, addition to an existing house, conversion of an existing garage or the construction of an entirely new building.